kasrakn/sudoku-collector/README.md

 ## Install the required python packages:

-In order to install the python packages, you just need to run the command below:
+In order to install the python packages, you just need to run the command bellow:

 ```bash
 pip install -r requirements.txt